scala-ide/scala-worksheet/README.md

 can be built against several versions of the IDE, Eclipse and Scala compiler.

-Launchin the ``build.sh`` script will exand to the following Maven command:
+Launching the ``build.sh`` script will exand to the following Maven command:

 ```
 mvn -Peclipse-indigo,scala-2.10.x,scala-ide-stable clean install